 In recent times, there has been a drastic shift in how organizations around the world view 1-on-1 meetings.
 For a long time, communication between managers and their employees typically revolved around either occasional over-the-desk check-ins or group meetings.

 Without a regularly scheduled 1-on-1 meeting, employees don’t have an option for expressing their concerns openly.
 Without one-on-one meetings, the manager also does not get to know their employee well enough.

 However, changes in work culture in the 21st century have called for a shift in this trend.
-For example, more and more employees are seeking fulfillment from their jobs rather than just a salary.
-One-on-one meetings have been found to be one of the most effective ways of listening to people’s concerns, understanding them as individuals, and giving them opportunities for growth and fulfillment.
+For example, more and more employees are seeking fulfilment from their jobs rather than just a salary.
+One-on-one meetings have been found to be one of the most effective ways of listening to people’s concerns, understanding them as individuals, and giving them opportunities for growth and fulfilment.

 According to a Harvard Business Review report, employees who have limited one-to-one time with their managers tend to have higher disengagement rates compared to those who do.
 In fact, employees who get more one-on-ones with their bosses are 67% less likely to experience disengagement.